jhale/selected-topics-in-mmcs/README.md

 ### Assessment

-Students will be graded with a reasonable passing grade given satisfactory participation and engagement in the class.
-Students who are not contributing will be given feedback in private during the course so that they can make efforts to improve.
-Those that make an effort beyond the norm will receive higher grades.

-The range of roles mean that there should be something to suit everyone's natural strengths.
+Students will be assessed on the following pieces of coursework.
+There is no examination.

+The deadline for the report is 9th December 2022 at 1700.
+The report should be submitted as a PDF via email.

+The presentation will be given on 14th December 2022 at 0930.
+Further organisational details will be given nearer the time.

+1. A written report of approximately ten A4 pages that touches equally on the five roles detailed below.
+The report should be prepared using LaTeX.

+2. Supporting code examples should be uploaded to a GitHub repository and linked to in the report.

+3. A presentation of 25 minutes plus a question and answer session that covers the main points made in the report.

 ### Schedule